Cacioricotta

 Cacioricotta is a typical southern Italian cheese produced in the regions of Basilicata, Apulia and Calabria.

 Production method

 Cacioricotta is produced with a "hybrid" method of preparation, following both the steps used in the production of ricotta as well as hard paste cheese.
-The cheese is usually made with sheep or goat milk, and more rarely with cow milk and water buffalo milk.
+The cheese is usually made with sheep or goat milk, and more rarely with cow milk or water buffalo milk.

 To manufacture the cheese filtered milk is heated up until it reaches its boiling point; the liquid is then left to cool until it reaches a temperature of 38–40°, rennet is then added.
 Due to the liquid reaching a temperature close to 90° whilst reaching its boiling point, curd, as well as casein and albumin, are integrated within the liquid, unlike ricotta where whey becomes a by-product.

 Acknowledgements and regional differences

 Cacioricotta is recognised as a prodotto agroalimentare tradizionale (PAT), and has the following variants in these Italian regions: